-Corn snakes, native to North America, are a favorite pet snake.
+Corn snakes, native to North America, are a popular pet snake.
 They make ideal beginner snakes due to their relatively small size, placid nature, and ease of care.
-Over the years, corn breeders have selectively bred hundreds of different color and pattern variations, known as “morphs.”
+Over the years, corn breeders have selectively bred hundreds of beautiful color and pattern variations, known as morphs.

 What Are Corn Snake Morphs?